 - “How do we prevent the malicious use of technology?
 Can we?”
 Presentation the the New College Graduate Colloquium, University of Oxford, 22 October 2008.

 - “Is it possible to define technologies to be controlled?”
 Talk given to the James Martin Center for Nonproliferation Studies, Monterey Institute of International Studies, California on 26 August 2008.

-- Research Fellow, Program on Science, Technology, and Society, Kennedy School of Government, Harvard University (2015-present)
+- Senior Research Fellow, Program on Science, Technology, and Society, Kennedy School of Government, Harvard University (2019-Present)

 - Lecturer, Kennedy School of Government, Harvard University (Spring 2016)

 - Lecturer, Program on Science, Technology, and Society, Tufts University (Spring 2016)

 - Associate Researcher, John A. Paulson School of Engineering and Applied Sciences, Harvard University (2015-2016)